CORE-GATECH-GROUP/SNAP-REACTORS/docs/_build/html/_sources/Manual/material_cont.rst.txt

 Data Generation
 ---------------

+THIS IS JUST AN EXAMPLE - WILL BE UPDATED SOON.

 Collects the transmutation data (if provided) and prepares the transmutation matrix required for depletion or decay calculations.